yeoldegrove/osism.github.io/docs/guides/deploy-guide/manager.md

 With `ANSIBLE_USER` the existing user account is set after the provsioning of the management node.
 When using the [osism/node-image](https://github.com/osism/node-image) the user is `osism` and the password of this user is `password`.
-If you install Ubuntu manually it usually is `ubuntu`.
+If you install Ubuntu manually the user usually is `ubuntu`.
 The password according to what you have set yourself.

 ```